ebi-ait/hca-ebi-wrangler-central/docs/SOPs/contributor_dataset_SOP.md

 Before metadata and data can be received from contributors they are required to fill in a terms and conditions agreement form which confirms open consent to their data and other agreements ([Terms and conditions form](https://docs.google.com/forms/d/e/1FAIpQLScYrxmDb9rD38J7k0lmfhM7JKmKgSaXegx7Imlbecsu4vNrcg/viewform)).
 This can be sent to them either straight away or after asking them and confirming that they do have full consent for public release.

-To see a full set of example emails sent between a contributor and an HCA wrangler from start to completion, please go to the following link: https://docs.google.com/document/d/14TBLi4PRyTW10aNTRYtCHs8uLyzHqDizCGqXWQ0nFPE/edit#.
+To see a full set of example emails sent between a contributor and an HCA wrangler from start to completion, please see: https://docs.google.com/document/d/14TBLi4PRyTW10aNTRYtCHs8uLyzHqDizCGqXWQ0nFPE/edit#.

-**What to do in the case that a contributor’s data does not have full consent for public release?**
+*What do I do if a contributor’s data is not fully consented for public release?*

-Currently the DCP cannot accept datasets without full open consent for public release.
+Currently the HCA DCP cannot accept datasets without full open consent for public release.
 We are currently working on a solution to help contributors make their data and metadata accessible via managed access.

 ## Gathering data & metadata